bbayazit16/barisbayazit.com/README.md

 # My Website

 This is the source code for my website, [barisbayazit.com](https://barisbayazit.com).

-Also hosted on IPFS, available through [bbayazit16.eth.limo](https://bbayazit16.eth.limo).
+The site is also hosted on IPFS, available on [bbayazit16.eth.limo](https://bbayazit16.eth.limo).

 ## Run & Build